 Students can gain the same appreciation by taking on a full-time job during their year off, says Randall Hernandez, senior assistant director of admissions for the University of Oregon.
 "When they work right out of high school, students realize the importance of pursuing college.
 Through interaction with coworkers, they learn how limited their options may be otherwise."

-Some people worry that kids who take these breaks will lose interest in college, but Holly Bull, president of the Center for Interim Programs in Princeton, New Jersey, an independent company that helps students plan trips, says that's rarely the case.
+Some people worry that kids who take these breaks will lose interest in college, but Holly Bull, president of the Center for Interim Programs, an independent company based in Princeton, New Jersey, that helps students plan trips, says that's rarely the case.

 When Lauren first approached her parents with the idea about spending a semester in Ghana, she says, "My dad was a little nervous about sending his only daughter.
 But I convinced them it would be okay.
 They know me and they know I enjoy school and I would return.
 I got more of a reaction from my friends and their parents who said, 'You're taking a year off, you're never going to return.
 You'll never get a degree.'
 I laughed at them.
 I said, 'I am doing this as a stepping-stone.'"

 Lauren formulated her plans after meeting with Bull.
-As a counselor, Bull matches individuals with domestic and international programs that run the gamut from joining a study program in Nepal to interning in theatrical public relations in Manhattan.
+As a counselor, Bull matches individuals with domestic and international programs that run the gamut, like a study program in Nepal and an experience interning in theatrical public relations in Manhattan.
 Some of the programs pay a stipend for the students' services; others provide only room and board.
 A few are more costly.

 "It can be anything from working with the deaf in a school to following up on language fluency," Lauren says.
 "We have students going to Chile to work in orphanages.
 They go around the world from one program to another."